83 posts categorized "Immigration"

 When Congress returns, there will be two opportunities for legislators to address the child refugee crisis.
 Congress could pass a separate emergency supplemental spending bill as both the House and Senate were attempting to do before the recess.
 Alternatively, Congress could include provisions to address the crisis in the regular spending, or appropriations, bill, which is a “must-pass” piece of legislation to keep the government open.
 Congress will pass a short-term measure in September to get through the mid-term elections and will then revisit these appropriations decisions for the remainder of the fiscal year in December.
 Both periods offer an opportunity for Congress to add language addressing the surge of refugee children in the U.S.

 In September, Congress will have to pass some sort of budget as the government's fiscal year ends at the end of the month.
 Congress may pass a continuing resolution (CR) to prevent a government shutdown.
 The easiest route is to pass a clean CR that just extends current funding levels.
 However, both parties will push for certain spending add-ons, such as funding for the border or wildfires.
 Some Republicans could also press for additional spending cuts.
 Any CR is likely to last until mid-December to push any concerns over a shutdown beyond the mid-term elections.

 This post originally appeared in Bread for the World's September online newsletter.

 By Robin Stephenson

-Robin Stephenson is Bread for the World's national lead for social media and regional organizer, Western hub.
+Robin Stephenson is the national lead for social media and senior regional organizer at Bread for the World.